 Both conveyor belt sushi and premium sushi have versions of sushi made with raw sweet shrimp or botan shrimp.
 However, in Edomae Sushi, boiled shrimp is always used.
 The use of raw shrimp in sushi started in the Kansai region.
-Moreover, in the Kansai region, there are many restaurants that make sushi with live Kurumaebi known as “Odori”.
+Moreover, in the Kansai region, there are many restaurants that make sushi with live Kurumaebi known as “Odori or Kassha”.
 However, this way of eating may be declining nationwide.
 It is probably because there is increased texture when boiled, so it tastes better.

 Going back to Odori, “Odori” means “dance” in Japanese and it is said that this name came from the fact that shrimp twitches on the sushi rice and looks like it is dancing.
 If you look up the roots, it seems that this method of serving started at a sushi restaurant in Kyoto City in the early Showa period.
 It spread throughout the Kansai region, but although Odori may look easy to make, the method is actually quite elaborate.